dilsahelmaci/data-analytics-portfolio/Beyond the Listings: A Deep Dive into Berlin’s Airbnb Landscape/README.md

   - Interactive Folium map with layered price choropleths and listing clusters

 ### **RESULT**
-- Produced a **reproducible, cleaned dataset with 15 streamlined features along with strong analytical integrity**
+- Produced a **reproducible, cleaned dataset with 15 features along with strong analytical integrity**
 - Delivered clear business insights:
   - **Price distribution:** The majority of listings fall within the €50–€150/night range.
 The market is right-skewed, with only a few luxury outliers above €500.
   - **Spatial trends:** Central districts like Mitte, Kreuzberg, and Pankow command the highest prices and listing densities, while outer areas like Marzahn-Hellersdorf and Reinickendorf offer affordability with lower supply.